bastian2001/pico-bidir-dshot/README.md

 -   Fast bidirectional communication
     -   Bidirection and normal DShot up to 4800 (tested up to 1200)
     -   Speed only limited by DShot protocol
--   Edge detection with multiple samples per bit
+    -   Fully asynchronous: no CPU intervention needed for sending or receiving
+-   14x Oversampling with edge detection
-    -   unaffected by jitter or clock differences between ESC and MCU
+    -   unaffected by jitter/aliasing or clock differences between ESC and MCU
     -   Low CPU overhead: Edge detection is done on the PIO
 -   Low usage of PIO hardware
     -   bidirectional DShot needs 28 instructions and 1 state machine = 1 ESC => max 8/12 ESCs